dcaslin/d2-checklist/README.md

 ### Contribution guidelines ###

 * If you want to contribute, let me know (or submit a pull request)
 * This application uses FontAwesome Pro's private repo, so running your own development environment requires stubbing those out.
+This can be a pain.

 #### Notes